Do I Have Bad Posture?

 You have also probably seen many other individuals with one or more of these abnormal postures.
 They are extremely prevalent in our society.

-In Part 3, Improve Your Posture Using These Proven Methods we discuss methods in which you can rectify these common postural inefficiencies.
+In Part 3, The Best Posture Correction Exercises To Fix Your Body Quickly we discuss methods in which you can rectify these common postural inefficiencies.

 How many of these abnormal postures do you have?

 Have you noticed any friends or family members with these positions?

 Do you know of any other positions we could add to this list?